 San Francisco, Berkeley.
-A morning walk includes the Hallidie Building, the world’s first glass-curtain-walled structure (Willis Polk, 1918), Frank Lloyd Wright’s Morris Gift Shop (1948), a prototype for the New York Guggenheim and the newly expanded San Francisco Museum of Modern Art (Mario Botta, 1995; Snøhetta, 2016).
+A morning walk includes the Hallidie Building, almost the world’s first glass-curtain-walled structure (Willis Polk, 1918), Frank Lloyd Wright’s Morris Gift Shop (1948), a prototype for the New York Guggenheim and the newly expanded San Francisco Museum of Modern Art (Mario Botta, 1995; Snøhetta, 2016).
 Time to visit the collection independently.
-Drive mid-afternoon to the university town of Berkeley.
-Bernard Maybeck’s First Church of Christ the Scientist (1910) is an almost fairy-tale construction, incongruously tucked between the modern halls of residence, among them Greene & Greene’s Thorsen House (1908).
+Cross the Bay to university town of Berkeley.
+Bernard Maybeck’s First Church of Christ the Scientist (1910) is an almost fairy tale construction using industrial materials, incongruously tucked between the modern halls of residence, among them Greene & Greene’s Thorsen House (1908).

 Stanford, San Francisco.
 Walk through the Stanford University campus, starting with the Richardsonian Romanesque buildings (1886) and concluding with another Diller Scofidio + Renfro design, the McMurtry Building (2015).
 Some free time to explore the Cantor Arts Center and the Anderson Collection.
 Spend the afternoon in the Golden Gate Park, home to Herzog & de Meuron’s landmark de Young Museum (2005), built from recycled redwood, eucalyptus and copper, where the oxidising exterior is progressively blending with its environment.
 Opposite is Renzo Piano’s ‘green museum’, his extension to the California Academy of Sciences (2009).
 Option to continue to the Legion of Honor, a pristine colonnaded building amid Monterey pines and cypresses, renowned for its French art, particularly Rodin sculpture.

 A number of these buildings are not usually open to the public and it is possible we will not be able to include everything listed.